hubbleui/framework/src/docs/03_layout/02_flex-grid.md

 Grid systems are used for creating page layouts through a series of rows and columns that house your content.
 Before CSS `flex` was introduced the common way of doing things was through a 12 column grid system.

 However with `flex`, the way grids and columns are structured is different.
-There are pros and cons to both, but once you become accustomed to using `flex` it is essentially just a native way to skin a cat.
+There are pros and cons to both, but once you become accustomed to using `flex` it is essentially just a another way to skin a cat.

-The biggest problem with `flex` and a grid system is that it isn't really designed for mobile-first semantically speaking. i.e it defaults to packing in as many columns that fit - which normally isn't what you want on mobile-first.
+One issue with `flex` and a grid system is that it isn't really designed for mobile-first (semantically speaking). i.e it defaults to packing in as many columns that natively fit into a space - which normally isn't what you want on mobile-first.

 In Hubble, the Flex Grid is designed to mobile-first.
 Meaning all children of a row will default to full-width unless overridden at a breakpoint.
 This makes it far easier to design grid layouts with less markup and less styling.